standard-crypto/ENS-Guilds/README.md

 A Guild may be registered for top-level `.eth` names (`some-project.eth`) or for sub-names at any depth (`team.some-project.eth`).

-When registering the new Guild the name owner appoints an admin for the guild, which can be the name owner itself.
+When registering the new Guild the name owner appoints an admin for the guild, which can be the same address as the name owner itself.
 They must also provide an initial `TagsAuthPolicy` and `FeePolicy` for their specific guild, which combined will govern what happens when an account attempts to claim or revoke any guild tag.

 ### Customizing Fees and Auth